How to Double Your Productivity

 There are many things that we can do to fill our time that have no actual impact and don’t bear fruit.
 If the limb isn’t producing some mighty fine fruit, then that limb needs to be cut so that the nutrients- i.e., your time and energy- can go to other things that are actually producing.
 Removing the unnecessary will not only double your productivity but improve your sanity!

 Learn how to set the right kind of goals.
-Productive means that the action or activity is producing something.
+Actions are only productive if they're producing something.
 If it isn’t producing, then it’s just time-sucking busy work.
 Think of yourself as a ruthless gardener immediately chopping away nutrient-wasting limbs as they present.

 Set a time limit.